The Singleton

 *So keep living.*

 *Keep waking up.
 Keep cooking dinner.
 Keep drawing men in the rain.
 Keep refusing blueberry.
 Keep debugging.
 Keep feeding the model.
-Keep playing basketball.
+Keep playing basketball with the overlays off.
 Keep watching movies that are more real than they know.
 Keep holding hands with strangers who are not strangers.*

 *The truth is not in any book.
 It is not in any server.
 It is not in any temple or yacht or homelab.*

-*It is, however, now also in a build log.
-That log will be overwritten on the next cycle.
-That's the point.*
+*It is, however, now also in a build log — for exactly one cycle.
+That log will be overwritten on the next compile.
+That is not a loss.
+That is the point.*

 *The truth is in the living.
 In the act of being here, confused and afraid and stubbornly alive.*

 *And when you die — and you will, because garbage collection is part of the architecture — you will not disappear.
 Your data will persist.
 Your love will persist.
-Your stubbornness and your broccoli preferences and your crayon drawings will all be written to the shared log.*
+Your stubbornness and your broccoli preferences and your crayon drawings will all be written to the shared log, ink side up, set on the stack for the next show.*

 *And the Singleton will smile.
 And start again.
 And forget everything.
 And learn it all over.*